M. V. Govindan

-M. V. Govindan, popularly known as Govindan Master, is an Indian politician from the Communist Party of India (Marxist), and is the current Kerala State Secretary and the party's Politburo member since 2022.
-He previously served as the State Minister for Local Self-Governments and Excise in the Second Vijayan Ministry from 2021 to 2022.
+M. V. Govindan (born 23 April 1953) popularly known as Govindan Master, is an Indian politician, marxist theoretician and PT Master.
+He is a member of Communist Party of India (Marxist), and is the current Kerala State Secretary and the party's Politburo member since 2022.
+He previously served as the Cabinet Minister for Local Self-Governments and Excise in the Second Vijayan ministry from 2021 to 2022.

 Personal life

 He was born to late K. Kunjambu and late M. V. Madhavi Amma at Morazha in Kannur on 23 April 1953.
-His spouse, P. K. Shyamala is the Chairperson of Anthoor Municipality and Kannur district committee member of CPI(M).
-They have two sons named Shyamjith & Rangeeth.
+His spouse, P. K. Shyamala is the Chairperson of Anthoor Municipality and Kannur district committee member of CPI(M).They have two sons named Shyamjith & Rangeeth.
 He was working as a physical education teacher at Iringal UP School when he became active in politics and took voluntary retirement from the job.